-Zinc oxide is generally recognized as a safe ingredient for the skin, according to a January 2020 study in JAMA.
+Zinc oxide is generally recognized as a safe ingredient for the skin, according to a February 2019 study in the Journal of Investigative Dermatology.
 The mineral protects the skin from the harmful effects of ultraviolet (UV) rays.

-UV rays penetrate the skin and damage tissue, speeding up the aging process and drying out the skin out, according to the American Cancer Society.
+UV rays penetrate the skin and damage tissue, speeding up the aging process and drying out the skin, according to the American Cancer Society.
 These rays also increase the risk of skin cancer.